-When the instantly recognisable tune starts up it's brim full of bravado, cheeky and overconfident.
+When the instantly recognisable tune starts up, it's brim-full of bravado, cheeky and overconfident.
 Dukas' witty choice of bassoon is dual purpose.
 It perfectly fits the cocky personality of the apprentice and ironically places it in the hands of the instrument, long, brown and thin, remarkably similar to a broom!
-And of course when things go pear shaped because the apprentice's spell doesn't work, it's the broomsticks that multiply, and multiply, and multiply.
+And of course, when things go pear-shaped because the apprentice's spell doesn't work, it's the broomsticks that multiply and multiply and multiply.

 The music swishes and swirls with watery chaos as the overwhelmed apprentice vainly tries to stem the tumbling tide.
-Only on the return of his master, with a single wave of the wand, is order restored and a four note kick up the backside concludes a bad day at the office for the sorcerer's apprentice.
+Only on the return of his master, with a single wave of the wand, is order restored and a four-note kick up the backside concludes a bad day at the office for the sorcerer's apprentice.

-Evil sorcerer Baron von Rothbart has cast a spell on Odette who is destined to take the form of a swan by day and can only return to human form at night.
+Evil sorcerer Baron von Rothbart has cast a spell on Odette, who is destined to take the form of a swan by day and can only return to human form at night.
 This spell can only be broken by a man who has never previously loved.

 The lone oboe tune introducing the action at the start of the ballet is the baron's theme.
 Wistful and laying a hand gently on the heart, the melody gathers momentum, the loving tenderness now doom-laden, that sleight of hand now used to confer unhappiness on his vunerable victims.
 The romantic music in the overture is sandwiched in between.
 Will it be crushed, the music is asking, or will love win through in the end?

-Think of ballet and Tchaikovsky will almost certainly be in the forefront of your mind.
+Think of ballet and Tchaikovsky will almost certainly be at the forefront of your mind.
 He has moved the genre on from the dainty lightweight of Delibes to dramatic realism, if one can have such a thing in fairy tales.

 The Firebird was the first of the three famous ballets written by Stravinsky for the Ballets Russes under the direction of Sergei Diaghilev in the 1910s.
 Central to the story are Kashchei the Immortal, whose eternal life depended on a magic egg in which he kept his soul which he stored in a casket, the Firebird and Prince Ivan.

 Whilst in the forest belonging to Kashchei, Prince Ivan captures the Firebird.
 He is about to kill her when she begs for her life to be spared.
-In return the Firebird gives Prince Ivan a magic feather to summon her if he is ever in danger.
+In return, the Firebird gives Prince Ivan a magic feather to summon her if he is ever in danger.

 Naturally danger arrives.
 Ivan has fallen in love with a princess under the spell of Kashchei.
 Ivan and Kashchei argue.
 The feather is duly waved.
-The Firebird appears, and sends Kashchei and his monsters into a deep sleep.
+The Firebird appears and sends Kashchei and his monsters into a deep sleep.
 Ivan is able to find the casket, destroy the egg and with it Kastchei's powers.

 To match the exotic flavour of the fairy tale, Stravinsky summons a large orchestra of his own, including no less than three harps and a considerable percussion section.
 As a scene setter Stravinsky's own magical touch is enchanting, sprinkling his own unique brand of fairy dust on the tremulous wanderings at the start of the ballet.